PeDro0210/Glados-AI/README.md

 # Hope all of you enjoy it

-### Btw, remebear you need to make an .env file for the keys and tokens (it uses chatgpt and open meteo api)
+### Btw, remebear put the thingsin the API FILES (it uses chatgpt and open meteo api)

+### thx to https://github.com/VRCWizard/glados-tts-voice-wizard for the tts, credits to him :D